 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Magnesium on periodic table look for cross section of group 2 and period 3 in the modern periodic table.

-The element Magnesium was discovered by Joseph Black in year 1755 in United Kingdom .
-Magnesium derived its name from Magnesia, a district of Eastern Thessaly in Greece
+The element Magnesium was discovered by J. Black in year 1755 in United Kingdom.
+Magnesium was first isolated by H. Davy in 1808.
+Magnesium derived its name from Magnesia, a district of Eastern Thessaly in Greece.

 The table below shows the abundance of Magnesium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.